causalincentives/causalincentives.github.io/index.md

 # Papers
 **[Human Control: Definitions and Algorithms](https://arxiv.org/abs/2305.19861)**:
-We study corrigibility, an alternative called counterfactual vigilance, the assurances they offer for human autonomy, and the algorithms that can be used to obtain them.
+We study definitions of human control, including variants of corrigibility and alignment, the assurances they offer for human autonomy, and the algorithms that can be used to obtain them.
 *Ryan Carey, Tom Everitt*
 UAI, 2023